ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 People have identified the most important or top kinds of vulnerabilities in terms of their likelihood and severity.
 Two of the most popular lists of top kinds of vulnerabilities are:

-1. [**OWASP Top 10 Web Application Security Risks**](https://owasp.org/www-project-top-ten/)<br>This list, developed by the Open Web Application Security Project (OWASP), represents a *“broad consensus about the most critical security risks to web applications.”*
+1. [**OWASP Top 10**](https://owasp.org/www-project-top-ten/)<br>This list, developed by the Open Web Application Security Project (OWASP), represents a *“broad consensus about the most critical security risks to web applications.”* It is also called the OWASP Top 10 Web Application Security Risks.

 2. [**CWE Top 25 List**](https://cwe.mitre.org/top25/archive/2019/2019_cwe_top25.html)<br>This is a list of the most widespread and critical kinds of vulnerabilities.
 It was created by the Common Weaknesses Enumeration (CWE) Team by analyzing data about publicly-known vulnerabilities over many years.
 This list can be applied to any software, but it is especially common to apply it to software that is not a web application (since the OWASP list focuses on web applications).
 One interesting quirk: they identify important weaknesses beyond the first 25, so you can see numbers larger than 25 associated with this list.